chainsaw-rendezvous/2018-draft-site/source/2022/vendor-info/index.md

         sort: random
 ---

-We are accepting a limited number of craft, food, and beer/wine/liquor vendors to participate in the 2022 Rendezvous.
-There will be a fee associated with a booth space and must be reserved prior to the event.
+~~We are accepting a limited number of craft, food, and beer/wine/liquor vendors to participate in the 2022 Rendezvous.~~ *Vendor registration is closed for 2022.
+Information about set up will be sent to accepted vendors soon.* There will be a fee associated with a booth space and must be reserved prior to the event.
 Details on setup will be provided to each vendor.

-{% raw %}
-<a class="uk-button uk-button-primary" href="https://register.chainsawrendezvous.org/vendors">Register Online</a>
-{% endraw %}

 ### 2022 Vendor Details